 - Will your amplifier blow a tube?

 Sometimes there isn’t an easy answer to certain problems that arise when at a gig.
 But if you can at least prepare mentally, you will react a lot better than not planning ahead at all.
 Making sure your rig is gig ready is crucial!
-Oh, and for point #2, this is an easy one, get some strap locks!
+Oh, and for point number 2, this is an easy one, get some strap locks!

 How to Find Gigs as a Guitarist or Band